Perform the indicated operations on the following complex numbers... | Channels for Pearson+

 Graphing Complex Numbers: Videos & Practice Problems

-Perform the indicated operations on the following complex numbers and have the answer in standard form.
+Perform the indicated operations on the following complex numbers and express the answer in standard form.